RajnishOne/qbitconnect/CONTRIBUTING.md

-# Contributing to QBitConnect
+# Contributing to qBitConnect

-Thank you for your interest in contributing to QBitConnect!
+Thank you for your interest in contributing to qBitConnect!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start

 1. **Fork** the repository
-2. **Clone** your fork: `git clone https://github.com/YOUR_USERNAME/qbitconnect.git`
+2. **Clone** your fork: `git clone https://github.com/RajnishOne/qbitconnect.git`
 3. **Create** a feature branch: `git checkout -b feature/your-feature-name`
 4. **Make** your changes
 5. **Test** your changes: `flutter test`